-Various imaging tests can be used to detect bone tumors, including bone cancers.
+Various imaging tests can detect bone tumors, including bone cancers.
 Very early bone cancers may or may not be apparent on simple X-rays.
 Computed tomography and magnetic resonance imaging are more accurate in defining the location of bone cancers.

 A bone scan is a test that uses radioactive material to produce images of the entire skeleton.
 This can allow the localization of bone cancer in any part of the body.

-This test is not specific for bone cancers and can also reveal areas of inflammation such as those found with arthritis , fractures and infections.
+This test is not specific to bone cancers and can also reveal areas of inflammation such as those found with arthritis, fractures, and infections.

-While many bone cancers have a characteristic appearance in imaging studies, a biopsy (tissue sample) must be taken to determine precisely what type of cancer is present and confirm the diagnosis.
+While many bone cancers have a characteristic appearance in imaging studies, a biopsy (tissue sample) must be taken to determine the cancer type and confirm the diagnosis.